panakour/google-analytics/README.md

 `setDimensionFilter` accept 3 parameters.
 First parameter get the dimension name in which you want to filter analytics data.
 Second parameter get the [operator](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#operator) (REGEXP, BEGINS_WITH, ENDS_WITH and more) you want.
 Third parameter get the expression.
 For example if you want to get all analytics data in which the page path include `play` or `simple` words you can use: `Analytics::setDimensionFilter('ga:pagePath', 'REGEXP', '(\/play\/|\/simple\/)');`

-If you want to get analytics data for multiple pages in a single request, you can use the 'IN_LIST' operator and pass an array of paths as the third parameter.
-E.g. `Analytics::setDimensionFilter('ga:pagePath', 'IN_LIST', ['/i-want-data-for-this-path', '/and/this-path-too']);`
+If you want to get analytics data for multiple pages in a single request by their exact paths, you can use the 'IN_LIST' operator and pass an array of paths as the third parameter.
+E.g.
+`Analytics::setDimensionFilter('ga:pagePath', 'IN_LIST', ['/i-want-data-for-this-path', '/and/this-path-too']);`

 `setOrder` method accept 3 parameters.
 First parameter get the name in which you want to order the data.
 Second get [OrderType](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#ordertype) usually `VALUE`.
 Third get the [SortOrder](https://developers.google.com/analytics/devguides/reporting/core/v4/rest/v4/reports/batchGet#sortorder) usually `ASCENDING` or `DESCENDING`.